 6. Enjoy a road trip to Glenorchy

 There are lots of road trips you can do from Queenstown, but very few are as scenic as the drive from Queenstown to Glenorchy.
 Along this 46-kilometer (29 miles) journey, you’ll get to enjoy epic views of Lake Wakatipu and the surrounding mountains.
-However, most of my favorite stops are some of the best hikes in Queenstown such as Bob’s Cove Track and Mt Crichton Loop.
+However, most of my favorite stops are some of the most amazing hikes such as Bob’s Cove Track and Mt Crichton Loop.

-Another beautiful stop that should be on everyone’s Queenstown itinerary is Moke Lake.
-This small secluded lake is famous for epic reflections and there are actually lots of cool things to do at Moke Lake such as hike the Moke Lake Loop and Moke Lake Viewpoint.
+Another beautiful stop that should be on everyone’s itinerary is Moke Lake.
+This small secluded lake is famous for epic reflections and there are actually lots of cool things to do here, such as hiking the Moke Lake Loop and Moke Lake Viewpoint.
 Both hikes are relatively short but really beautiful.

 The best part about this road trip is that it ends in Glenorchy.
 The small town of just over 200 people is surrounded by beauty.
 There are also a ton of awesome things to do in Glenorchy that don’t cost a thing such as hiking the Routeburn Track or Glenorchy Walkway.